storageos/storageos.github.io/_docs/install/docker/plugin.md

 docker plugin install --alias storageos storageos/plugin KV_ADDR=127.0.0.1:8500
 ```

-Alternatively, to setup a single test StorageOS instance, you can use the
-built-in BoltDB by setting `KV_BACKEND=boltdb`.
-Note that each StorageOS node
-will be isolated, so features such as replication and volume failover will not
-be available.

 ### Upgrading the plugin

 In order to make plugin upgrades easier, install the plugin using